alpacahq/alpaca-trade-api-python/README.md

 ### StreamConn.subscribe(channels)
 Request "listen" to the server.  `channels` must be a list of string channel names.

+### StreamConn.unsubscribe(channels)
+Request to stop "listening" to the server.  `channels` must be a list of string channel names.

 ### StreamConn.run(channels)
 Goes into an infinite loop and awaits for messages from the server.
 You should